 Or you could ASK your clients what frustrates them about your industry, or the products and services they receive and then address those problems and really make your business stand out.

-And this is important because the key to customer retention is customer satisfaction!
+And this is important because when you are building customer loyalty, the key to customer retention is customer satisfaction!

 A more common approach that businesses take – especially in highly competitive markets – is customer loyalty (points) programmes.